-We believe that teaching history is about providing children with opportunities to investigate and learn about real events and key individuals from the past.
+At Wrockwardine Wood Infant School & Nursery we believe that teaching history is about providing children with opportunities to investigate and learn about real events and key individuals from the past.
 Our aim is to ensure that pupils have a better understanding of society and their local environment as well as the rest of Britain and the wider world.